tree-sitter/tree-sitter/docs/section-3-creating-parsers.md

 # This will prompt you for input
 npm init

-# This allows your parser to be built as a native node module.
+# This installs a small module that lets your parser be used from Node
 npm install --save nan

 # This installs the Tree-sitter CLI itself